-Why Mobile is all about NOW and how to leverage it.
+Why Mobile is all about NOW and how to leverage it in business.

 Do you know the difference between desktop and mobile internet browsing?
 It’s not just about the screen size.